 Each engine has a 13-digit John Deere engine serial number.
 The first two digits identify the factory that produced the engine:

-- "T0" indicates the engine was built in Dubuque, Iowa - "CD" indicates the engine was built in Saran, France - "PE" indicates the engine was built in Torreon, Mexico
+- "CD" indicates the engine was built in Saran, France - "PE" indicates the engine was built in Torreon, Mexico

-Your engine's serial number plate (A) is located on the right-hand side of cylinder block behind the fuel filter.
+Your engine's serial number plate (A) is located on the right-hand side of cylinder block near the starter motor.